icegoat9/tinytapeout03-7seglife/README.md

 During Step 4, two segments die and two more are born, and we realize it's in an infinite loop between this state and the previous state.

+## Carrier PCB Setup

+* Ensure the Scan Chain Control is set to Internal (the default)
+* Ensure the Clock Source Select jumper is set to On-Board (the default)
+* Select this Tiny Tapeout project from the 256 possibilities by setting the Select Project dipswitches to project 2 (i.e. dip switch 2 on, all others off)
+* Remove the Slow Clock jumper from the PCB and save it (this will be used for automatic mode below)
+* Power up the system

-## Running
+## Running the Automata

 On power-up, the segments will be initialized to an unpredictable state.
 You can also set them to a specific pattern as noted below in "Setup".

+*Side note: earlier versions of this documentation, including the docs released on the tinytapeout site and perhaps the simulator, refer to input dip switches #1-#8.
+However, the carrier PCB as received back labels them as inputs 0 to 7.
+For clarity, I've updated this copy of the documentation to use their 0-7 value.*

-To run the automaton step by step, first set dip switch #4 to on ("Run" mode).
+To run the automaton step by step, ensure we are in manual clock stepping mode:
+* In the Wokwi simulator, this involves setting the PCB clock slide switch to the "manual clock" position (not "system clock")
+* On the actual hardware, ensure the Slow Clock jumper is removed

+Set dip switch input #3 to on (enabling "Run" mode).

-Ensure dip switches #5,6,7 are off (these are used to enable a clock divider when running in automatic mode, see below, but interfere with manual stepping).
+Ensure dip switch inputs #4,5,6 are off (these are used to enable a clock divider when running in automatic mode, see below, but interfere with manual stepping).

-Set the PCB clock slide switch to the "manual clock" position (not "system clock"), and then toggle dip switch 1 on to advance the automaton one step.
-Toggle dip switch 1 off and on again to step the simulation forward.
+Now, toggle dip switch 0 off and on (on the physical hardware, you can use the convenient debounced CLK pushbutton which is connected to input 0) repeatedly to step the simulation forward.

 ### Free Running

-If you have dip switch #4 on but instead have the PCB clock slide switch to the "system clock" position, the automaton will advance every system clock cycle.
+If you have dip switch #4 on but instead have the system clock enabled (simulation: PCB clock slide switch to the "system clock" position, real hardware: Slow Clock jumper attached), the automaton will advance every system clock cycle.

-This will run it too fast to see by eye.
-To slow it down, first configure the PCB-level clock divider to its slowest speed, which I believe should set the clock to 6250Hz/256 ~ 24Hz.
-Then use dip switches 5, 6, and 7 to further slow it down.
+However, this will run it too fast to see by eye.
+To slow it down, first configure the PCB-level clock divider to its slowest speed, which I believe should set the clock to 6250Hz/256 ~ 24Hz (on the physical hardware, do this by setting all of dip switches #0-#7 to on before you attach the Slow Clock jumper, to fix the clock divider ratio, then reset all the dip switches to off).
+Then use some combination of dip switches 5, 6, and 7 to further slow it down via clock dividers fabricated into logic gates for this project.
 Turning on dip switch 5 divides the clock by 8, dip switch 6 divides the clock by 4, and dip switch 7 divides the clock by 2.
-So turning on dip switches 5 and 7 should give you a clock of ~1.5Hz.
+So turning on dip switches 5 and 7 should give you a clock of ~1.5Hz. (**to be measured on actual hardware**)

 ## Setting Initial Pattern

-You can set the initial state to a specific pattern by using dip switches #2 and #3 to shift "alive" or "dead" states into memory:
+You can set the initial state to a specific pattern by using dip switch inputs #1 and #2 to shift "alive" or "dead" states into memory:
-* First, set dip switch #4 to off ("Load" mode).
-The period in the 7-segment display should come on to remind you you're in Load mode.
+* First, set dip switch #3 to off ("Load" mode).
+The period in the 7-segment display will come on to remind you you're in Load mode.
-* If you cycle switch #2 to on, it loads a 0 ("dead") into segment A (the top segment), and shifts the values of all other segments to the following segments, in the A->G order shown below:
+* If you cycle switch #1 to on, it loads a 0 ("dead") into segment A (the top segment), and shifts the values of all other segments to the following segments, in the A->G order shown below:
-* If you cycle switch #3 to on, it loads a 1 ("alive") into segment A (the top segment), and shifts the valuers of all other segments as above.
+* If you cycle switch #2 to on, it loads a 1 ("alive") into segment A (the top segment), and shifts the values of all other segments as above.

+*Caution: on the physical hardware, toggling dip switches on and off can be a bit glitchy due to lack of debouncing-- this may take a few tries*

 Don't forget to set switch #4 back to on ("Run") when you want to run the automaton!